 ** You can tell something is a little off with [[http://www.youtube.com/watch?v=kdCU7rjUSVc that logo]] because it's still the '70s/'80s Universal logo, which isn't CGI in other movies, but this globe obviously is.
-This is due to another studio (IndustrialLightAndMagic) doing this particular logo.
+This is because of another studio (IndustrialLightAndMagic) doing this particular logo.

-*** Also, the typefaces for "Universal" and "An MCA Company" are different.
+*** Also, the typefaces for "Universal" and "An MCA Company" [[OffModel are different]].

 * BigNo: when Art and Ray find a femur bone that they believe belongs to their missing neighbor.